-Like most mornings, I woke up dazed and confused about where I was.
-The bed I slept in did not feel familiar.
-The sun had seeped inside the window and I could hear the birds and roosters speak in languages outside my room.
-7:30 am, the clock said.
-I stumbled out of my room and was promptly greeted by the caretakers with huge smiles.
-It looked like my kind of day.
+I woke up dazed, confused, and wondering where I was.
+The bed I slept in didn't feel familiar.
+Sunlight seeped through a tiny gap in the window, while birds and roosters spoke in varied tones outside my room.
+7:30 am the clock displayed.
+I fumbled out of my room and into the porch where the caretakers greeted me with a smile.

-After my meal, I decided to take a walk.
-The inn I was staying had a miniature temple inside.
-I remember Boy, the taxi driver telling me that they prayed 3 times a day at home and did not need to go to the temple to pray.
-They only visited the temples during big festivals or events.
+After my meal, I went for a walk.
+There was a small temple right outside my room.
+I remember Boy, the taxi driver telling me that they prayed 3 times a day at home.
+And unlike other religion, had no need to visit the public temples unless there was a big festival.

-All around, while walking, I saw these square-shaped offerings placed on the floor.
-Boy had one in his Taxi.
-He says it's for good luck and for prayers.
+These square-shaped offerings placed on the floor seemed to be a constant sight.
+Boy had one in his taxi.
+He says it's for good luck and prayers.

-Taking a right turn, I found myself walking towards Ubud Market.
-At 8 in the morning, it was bustling with people selling flowers and spices and fish and sarongs.
-I decided to follow a bunch of tourists who were being guided by a local around the market.
-What a way to get a free tour.
-It also proved to be a good way to avoid being noticed while I was sneaking around for photographs.
+Taking a right turn, I found myself walking towards Ubud market.
+At eight in the morning, it was packed with people selling flowers, spices, fish, and sarongs.
+I followed a bunch of tourists who had a local guide sharing stories about the market.
+I can't remember much of what was said, but it proved to be a great way to avoid being noticed as I took photographs of vendors.

 Women are required to wear proper attire before entering a temple.
 One of the requirements is a sarong.
 Boy mentioned that good quality sarongs cost about 240,000 IDR ($20.60), but some sellers charge that amount even with lesser quality materials.
 Since I couldn't tell the difference, I bought the cheapest I could find.